Equity crowdfunding platforms: which one to choose

 This is an important choice, because the chosen portal will work alongside the company's team before, during and after the campaign and dictate the rules of the relationship (subject to legal regulations).

-Once you have narrowed down the initial pool of options, you have to analyze for each one a fundamental set of aspects to choose the ideal crowdfunding platform for your project.
+Once the initial pool of options has been narrowed down, a fundamental set of aspects must be analyzed for each to Choose the ideal equity crowdfunding platform for your project.

 Distinguish platforms by area of specialization